 The paintings, sculptures and artefacts on display in the Louvre Museum have been amassed by subsequent French governments.
 Among them are works of art and artisanship from all over Europe and priceless collections of antiquities.
-The Louvre’s raison d’être is essentially to present Western art (primarily French and Italian, but also Dutch and Spanish) from the Middle Ages to about 1848 (at which point the Musée d’Orsay takes over), as well as works from ancient civilisations that formed the starting point for Western art.
+The Louvre’s raison d’être is essentially to present Western art (primarily French and Italian, but also Dutch and Spanish) from the Middle Ages to about 1848 (at which point the Musée d’Orsay takes over), as well as works from ancient civilisations that formed the West's cultural foundations.